highchair/artinruins-com/_property/public-safety-lasalle-square.md

 [Gulf Station]({% link _property/gulf-station-circular.md %})
 used to be, it makes really good money when there is an even at the Dunkin’ Center.
 We don’t know exactly why a project didn’t go forward, but based on the last quote in the news article, it looks like Procaccianti was not in fact _“committed to investing in downtown Providence.”_

 The idea was sound — a location so close to the Dunkin’ Center, the Convention Center, and other venues could easily support another hotel.
-In fact, in these 13 years (2020), a new hotel was built on the site of the former Fogarty Center.
+In fact, in these 13 years (2020), a new hotel was built on the site of the former [Fogarty Memorial Building]({% link _property/fogarty-bldg.md %}).
 It just seems to be clear that Procaccianti was not the developer to do it.
 Would love more information about why redevelopment of this parcel has stalled.

 ### In the News